Three-Dimensional Ultrasound Matrix Imaging

-In previous works on 2D UMI~\cite{lambert_distortion_2020,lambert_ultrasound_2022}, the $\mathbf{T}$-matrix was estimated by performing a singular value decomposition of $\mathbf{D}_{\bm{ro}} $:
+In previous works on 2D UMI~\cite{lambert_distortion_2020,lambert_ultrasound_2022}, the $\mathbf{T}$-matrix was estimated by performing a singular value decomposition of $\mathbf{D}_{\mathbf{rc}} $:

-or, equivalently, the eigenvalue decomposition of $\mathbf{C}_{\bm{oo}} $:
+or, equivalently, the eigenvalue decomposition of $\mathbf{C}_{{\textrm{out}}} $:

-$\mathbf{\Sigma}$ is a diagonal matrix containing the singular value{s} $\sigma_i$ in descending order: $\sigma_1>\sigma_2>..>\sigma_N$. $\mathbf{U}_\textrm{out}$ and $\mathbf{V}_\textrm{in}$ are unitary matrices that contain the orthonormal set of output and input eigenvectors, $\mathbf{U}^{(i)}_\textrm{out}=[U_\textrm{out}^{(i)}({\bm{o}})]$ and $\mathbf{V}^{(i)}_\textrm{in}=[V_\textrm{in}^{(i)}(\bm{r})]$.
+$\mathbf{\Sigma}$ is a diagonal matrix containing the singular value{s} $\sigma_i$ in descending order: $\sigma_1>\sigma_2>..>\sigma_N$. $\mathbf{U}_\textrm{out}$ and $\mathbf{V}_\textrm{in}$ are unitary matrices that contain the orthonormal set of output and input eigenvectors, $\mathbf{U}^{(i)}_\textrm{out}=[U_\textrm{out}^{(i)}({\mathbf{c}})]$ and $\mathbf{V}^{(i)}_\textrm{in}=[V_\textrm{in}^{(i)}(\rg)]$.

 The reason of this eigenvalue decomposition can be intuitively understood by considering the asymptotic case of a point-like input focusing beam.
-In this ideal case, Eq.\ref{eq:evd} becomes $ C( \bm{o}, \bm{o}' ) = T_\textrm{out}(\bm{o}) T_\textrm{out}^*(\bm{o}')$. $\mathbf{D}_{\bm{ro}}$ is then of rank $1$ -- the first output singular vector $\mathbf{U}^{(1)}_\textrm{out}$ yields the aberration transmittance $\mathbf{T}_\textrm{out}$.
+In this ideal case, Eq.~\ref{eq:evd} becomes $ C_{{\textrm{out}}}( \mathbf{c}, \mathbf{c}' ) = T_\textrm{out}(\mathbf{c}) T_\textrm{out}^*(\mathbf{c}')$. $\mathbf{D}_{\mathbf{rc}}$ is then of rank $1$ -- the first output singular vector $\mathbf{U}^{(1)}_\textrm{out}$ yields the aberration transmittance $\mathbf{T}_\textrm{out}$.

 However, in reality, the input PSF $H_\textrm{in}$ is of course far from being point-like.
-The spectrum of $\mathbf{D}_{\bm{ro}}$ displays a continuum of singular values [Fig.~\ref{S2_IPRvsSVD}d].
-The effective rank of $\mathbf{C}_{\bm{oo}}$ is shown to scale as the number of resolution cells covered by the input PSF $H_\textrm{in}$~\cite{lambert_ultrasound_2022}:
+The spectrum of $\mathbf{D}_{\mathbf{rc}}$ displays a continuum of singular values [Supplementary Figure~\ref{S2_IPRvsSVD}d].
+The effective rank of $\mathbf{C}_{{\textrm{out}}}$ is shown to scale as the number of resolution cells covered by the input PSF $H_\textrm{in}$~\cite{lambert_ultrasound_2022}: